Rows: 7 Best Variations For Better Back Development

 Having a top-notch physique involves improving every body part from head to toe.
 When it's time to break out that wide lat spread, you want to have wings so wide it seems you can fly.

-Related: 5 Best Back Exercises You're Never Heard Of
+Related: 5 Best Back Exercises You've Never Heard Of

 However, too often back is a weak point for lots of individuals.
 The simple positioning and inability to view the back makes it more difficult to target compared to the other muscle groups.

 Back workouts require focus and contraction on every single repetition.
-The number of exercise variations that can be performed for back day are seemingly limitless.
+The number of exercise variations that can be performed for a back day is seemingly limitless.
 You always possess the ability to switch up back day with new movements every single workout.

 When it comes to building a strong, thick, wide back nothing compares to traditional rows.
 Having a well-developed back is a key component of building an all-around impressive physique.